qiyanjun/2022sp-UVA-CS-MachineLearningDeep/About.md

 + #### Recital lectures about ML platforms
-  - On multiple Fridays, we will add recital sessions from TA or invited speakers to teach students about deep learning platforms or libraries.
+  - We will have recital sessions from instructor, or TA or  invited speakers to teach students about deep learning platforms or libraries.
 Specific dates will be communicated via our Collab maillist.
-These sessions are totally optional!
-So far we have four recitals to cover:
+So far we plan to have recital topics like:
     - Machine Learning in the cloud: AWS invited speaker
-  - Pytorch platform
     - RL Gym – invited speaker
     - Adversarial ML – invited speaker

 ### Course Websites